Vietnam – ancient tea culture and “cradle country” of the tea tree

 Ancient “Thuyet Shan” tea tree in Ha Giang, Vietnam

 In Vietnamese, tea means “Trà”, which – spoken correctly – sounds a lot like “Cha”.
-Today, besides the maintenance and cultivation of ancient tea tree reserves, tea is also conventionally cultivated.
-This applies especially to a range of Oolong tea cultivars imported from Taiwan.
+Today, besides the maintenance and cultivation of ancient tea tree reserves, conventional tea cualtivation is also widespread in Vietnam today.
+This applies especially to a range of import Oolong tea cultivars from Taiwan.
 Nevertheless, when it comes to tea, the ancient tea tree reserves remain the country’s most precious treasure.
 Particularly sticking out here is the “Thuyet Shan” (“Snow High Mountain”) tea tree variety native to the mountainous central Vietnamese provinces Suoi Giang and Ha Giang.

 4 “Snow Shan” tea – excelling in picking and processing standard